microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 As you can see two packages `minimist` and `axios` are not up to date and present risks.

 In parallel, if you go to the **Security** tab in the **Dependabot** section you can see that 3 alerts regarding those outdated packages has been raised.
-Most importantly, ``Dependabot alert`` has already suggested a Pull Request to fix those issues:
+Most importantly, after a few seconds `Dependabot alert` has already detected the issues and suggested a Pull Request to fix those issues:

 ![Dependabot Alerts](assets/ghas-dependabot-alerts.png)

 Dependabot alerts inform you when your code depends on a package that is insecure.
 These Dependabot alerts reference the [GitHub Advisory Database][github-advisory-db].
-This list of known security vulnerabilities and malware groupe two categories: **GitHub reviewed advisories** and **unreviewed advisories**.
+This list of known security vulnerabilities and malware group two categories: **GitHub reviewed advisories** and **unreviewed advisories**.

 For each alert `Dependabot security updates` has beed used to give you more details on the alert: